 - It is breathtaking, awe-inspiring and always a humbling experience.
 I admittedly find myself exhausted, depleted, physically and mentally weak at the end of many Red Rocks trips, cursing at the thought of return…and yet always planning for when I’ll be back.

-Recently, I was awarded the Earth Treks Avi Sengupta Climbing Scholarship and was ecstatic because it is meant to help me realize my vision.
+Recently, I was awarded the Avi Sengupta Climbing Scholarship and was ecstatic because it is meant to help me realize my vision.
 With this in mind, my climbing partner, Ryan Towne, and I set some pretty lofty goals for our trip to the climbing mecca of Red Rock!

 GOAL 1: LEVITATION 29